The Beginner's Textbook for Fully Homomorphic Encryption: Vector and Matrix

-Suppose some polynomials $f_0(X), f_1(X), \cdots, f_{n-1}(X)$ form a basis of the $(n-1)$-degree polynomial ring and $\sigma$ is an isomorphic mapping from the $(n-1)$-degree polynomial ring to the $n$-dimensional vector space $\in \mathbb{Z}^n$.
+Suppose some polynomials $f_0(X), f_1(X), \cdots, f_{n-1}(X)$ form a basis of the $(n-1)$-degree polynomial ring and $\sigma$ is an isomorphic mapping from the $(n-1)$-degree polynomial ring to the $n$-dimensional vector space.
 Then, $(\sigma(f_0(X)), \sigma(f_1(X)), \cdots, \sigma(f_{n-1}(X)))$ form a basis of the $n$-dimensional vector space.
 This is because the $\sigma$-mapped output vectors homomorphically preserve the same algebraic relationships on the $(+, \cdot)$ operations and the basis relationship between basis vectors and a subspace can be expressed as a linear algebraic formula consisting of the $(+, \cdot)$ operations (i.e., linear independence and spanning of the space).
 Therefore, if a set of polynomials satisfies a basis relationship, their $\sigma$-mapped vectors also preserve a basis relationship.

-The same principle holds between a polynomial ring and vector space over complex numbers.
+The same principle holds between a polynomial ring and vector space of complex numbers (with real scalars).
 Given the polynomial ring $\mathbb{R}[X]/(x^n + 1)$, the most intuitive way to set up a basis of $\mathbb{R}[X]/(x^n + 1)$ is as follows:

 $f_0(X) = 1$

 $f_1(X) = X$

 $f_2(X) = X^2$